How To Make a Sourdough Starter – Beginner’s Guide

 3. Feed the remainder or the “master starter” with equal parts flour and water.
 So if you have 50 grams of starter, feed it 50 grams of flour and 50 grams of water.

 4. Repeat every 24 hours.
-Note: In order to stay active, your starter will need to be in a spot that is 70-80 degrees F.
+Note: To stay active, your starter should be placed in a location with a temperature of 70-80 degrees F.

 Video – My Once-a-Week Starter Routine